 Move Those Bones to Squelch Those Stones!

-Physical activity is proving to be an important element in reducing kidney stones.
-According to a study published in the Journal of the American Society of Nephrology, the records of thousands of postmenopausal women were evaluated to see if energy intake and energy expenditure were related to kidney stone formation.
+Physical activity reduces the risk of kidney stones.
+Researchers evaluated the records of thousands of postmenopausal women to determine whether energy intake and expenditure contribute to kidney stone formation.
 Dr. Sorensen, from the University of Washington School of Medicine, said, “Even small amounts of exercise may decrease the risk of kidney stones—it does not need to be marathons, as the intensity of the exercise does not seem to matter.”

 What You Eat Makes a Difference